PixarAnimationStudios/OpenSubdiv/documentation/porting.rst

 3.0 orderVerticesFromFacesFirst = true       face-vertices, edge-vertices, vertex-vertices
 ============================================ =============================================

-The decision to change the default ordering was based on common feedback, and the rationale being that it allows a trivial mapping from vertices in the cage to their descendants at all refinement levels.
+The decision to change the default ordering was based on common feedback;
+the rationale was to allow a trivial mapping from vertices in the cage to their descendants at all refinement levels.
 While the grouping is fundamental to the refinement process, the ordering of the groups is internally flexible, and the full set of possible orderings can be made publicly available in future if there is demand for such flexibility.